-On October 21, 2016, the Company and its wholly-owned subsidiary, Qumu, Inc., entered into a term loan credit agreement (the "credit agreement") with HCP-FVD, LLC as lender and Hale Capital Partners, LP as administrative agent (the "Administrative Agent").
-HCP-FVD, LLC is an affiliate of Hale Capital Partners, LP.
+On January 12, 2018, the Company and its wholly-owned subsidiary, Qumu, Inc., entered into a term loan credit agreement (the "ESW Credit Agreement") with ESW Holdings, Inc. as lender and administrative agent (the "Administrative Agent") pursuant to which the Company borrowed \$10.0 million in the form of a term loan.